shopeyin/cinema-ticket-solution/README.md

 # 🎟️ Cinema Ticket Service

-A Node.js implementation of a cinema ticket service adhering to DWP's business rules for safe and consistent ticket purchases.
+A Node.js implementation of a cinema ticket service.

 ---